 The Proposed Development area lies on northeast facing slopes falling from c.
 560 m in the southwest (to the south of Tom nan Clach) to c.
 330 m on the valley sides of the Rhilean Burn below the proposed borrow pit (Figure 1).
-The turbines have generally been sited on spurs between a number minor tributaries of the burn.
+The turbines have generally been sited on spurs between a number of minor tributaries of the burn.

+A 5m DTM has been used to characterise slopes across the site.
 Slope angles are generally shallow on the spur crests (2-5°) increasing to moderate (5-10°) on the valley sides, locally steeper (Figure 2).
 Contour spacing indicates the majority of slopes to be rectilinear except around the edges and floors of valley sides.